pachyderm/docs/content/staging/s3-gateway-operations/get-object.md

 series:
 seriesPart:
 ---

-You can download a file by specifying the `branch.repo.project` it lives in:
+You can call the **get an S3 object** command on your S3 client to download a file by specifying the `branch.repo.project` it lives in.
+For example, let's get the `test.csv` file from `master.foo.bar`.

 {{<stack type="wizard" >}}